bdereims/cloud-garage/install/cgFence/README.md

-cgFence is a VM cloned from grease-monkey and customized in order to serve as ingress gateway for a station.
+cgFence is a VM cloned from grease-monkey and customized in order to serve as ingress gateway for a station zone.